Corporate Travel & Expense Policy Template

 Section 3: Expense categories

 An important part of any expense policy and procedure is what employees are allowed to expense.
+This is a great way to make your travel policy more cost-effective and aligned with your business needs for this trip.

 In the third section of our corporate travel policy template, we’ve broken up business travel expenses by common categories: flights, lodging, ground transportation, food and entertainment, and personal telephone usage.